palnitin24/Arduino_TensorFlowLite/README.md

-The officially supported TensorFlow Lite Micro library for Arduino resides in the [tflite-micro-arduino-examples](https://github.com/tensorflow/tflite-micro-arduino-examples) GitHub repository and odified one is [Here](https://github.com/palnitin24/Arduino_TensorFlowLite).
+The officially supported TensorFlow Lite Micro library for Arduino resides in the [tflite-micro-arduino-examples](https://github.com/tensorflow/tflite-micro-arduino-examples) GitHub repository and modified one is [Here](https://github.com/palnitin24/Arduino_TensorFlowLite).
 To install the in-development version of this library, you can use the latest version directly from the GitHub repository.
 This requires you clone the repo into the folder that holds libraries for the Arduino IDE.
 The location for